smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/masteradvanced.rst

 Creating a file called `shutdown` in this folder will shut the master down softly.

+Creating a file called `restart-soft` in this folder will shut the master down softly and start the framework up again.
+For those familiar with processes, the process will be left running, only the OSGi framework will be restarted using the exact same environment that was there when the mater was first started.
+This can be useful

 Creating a file called `space-controllers-shutdown-all` will shut down all Space Controllers the Master knows about.